cardinalby/github-action-ts-run-api/README.md

     assert(res.commands.addedPaths === ['newPath']);
     // somewhere in system temp dir
     const pathOfCreatedFile = path.join(res.tempDirPath, 'f.txt');
-    // check what action saved
-    assert(fs.readFileSync(pathOfCreatedFile).toString() === '123');
+    // check the contents of a file saved by tested action assert(fs.readFileSync(pathOfCreatedFile).toString() === '123');
 } finally {
     // we should do it manually because we set rmFakedTempDirAfterRun: false